CapricanDRJ/HadesStarCommunityData/docs/corp/b58b2f163527ea346f98b53b4a7ae321010da6157a3abe3c8262eb44c3d773a5/index.md

 ```
- Welcome To Sons of Liberty, Academy corp of the Greatest WS corp in the Game, Likapa.
+Welcome To Sons of Liberty, Academy corp of the Greatest WS corp in t
+he Game, Likapa.
-Discord mandatory - join at the link below ↓
+Discord mandatory - join at the link below ↓}
 ```
 ### [Discord](https://discord.gg/qfRt7h4Gcb)
 ### Whitestar Bonus ❌